vault27/Foundation/ssl.md

 - Ephemeral Diffie-Hellman (combined with digital signatures for authentication);
 - PSK with ephemeral Diffie-Hellman;
 - PSK without ephemeral Diffie-Hellman.

-### Packet sequence
-Every TLS record (can be several in one packet) has its own Handshake Type (number), we can use it to filter in Wireshark.
-Plus there is a Content type number - for handshake it is 22, Application data - 23, Alert - 21

-#### TLS 1.2
-- Client hello - 1 packet - 583 bytes - Type 1 - TLS version, Cipher Suites, Server Name Indication
-- Server Hello - 1 packet - 1304 bytes - Type 2 - chosen cipher suite,TLS version
-- Certificate (Type 11) - both certs - server and intermediate, Server Key Exchange (Type 12) - Difie Hellman Data, Server Hello Done(Type 14) - 3 separate TLS records - 5 IP (TCP) packets - 4123 bytes
-- Client key Exchange(Type 16) - Difie Hellman data from client, Change Cipher Spec (Type - 20, This message notifies the server that all the future messages will be encrypted using the algorithm and keys that were just negotiated.), Encrypted Handshake Message
-- Change Cipher Spec from server + Encrypted handshake message

 ### Client Hello
 A lot of extensions and fields: